nttq1711/CleaningProj2/README.md

 # Coding steps

 * Reading data
-* Assign column names
-* Merge into 1 data set
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set
+* Merge into 1 data set
 * Appropriately label the data set with descriptive activity names.
 * Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 * Write tidy data into text file